exa18/shell-scripting/linux/bash/README.md

 - u : update
 - update_ubuntu : for ubuntu full update
 - update_ubuntu_non : sme but without update kept back and nvidia
-- swap.sh : not aliased script for creating and/or changing /swapfile
+- swap.sh \* : for creating and/or changing /swapfile
   > argument as number to change amount in gigs (default: total ram +2) \
   > if "--" then just remove and disable swap
-- nvidia_hold : mark all nvidia dependencies as hold to prevent updates
+- nvidia_hold.sh \* : mark all nvidia dependencies as hold to prevent updates

+  \* not aliased

 ## XFCE4 Genmon
 Install: **xfce4-genmon-plugin**